 Recently, I met up with an old friend and as we reminisced about our university days, she wondered if I still went about asking people really nosy questions.
-Now, I don’t exactly remember asking people really nosy questions, but I do like things to make sense and in my experience, people like to fill in the gaps in their stories and show me things because they know I care.
+Now, I don’t exactly remember asking people really nosy questions, but I do like things to make sense and in my experience, people like to fill in the gaps in their stories and show me things because they know that I am listening, they know I care.

 That said, back in April, I was in Naples where a man came out of his booth to ask me to stop staring at his funicular.
 I told him that he shouldn’t have it out in public if he didn’t want me staring at it.
 I remain very pleased to have managed that in Italian, though I still can’t understand why he was so upset about my admiration.